sabidhasan/courses/notes/nest-js/nestjs.md

 JWT tokens contain header, a payload (which should not contain sensitive information) and signature created from the payload+header+secret.
 On authentication, verify that the payload+header that are incoming combined with secret produce the same signature as the incoming JWT.

 `UseGuard` decorator from nestjs allows guarding a controller or method.
 The `PassportModule` is passportJS wrapper for Nest, and a custom JwtStrategy class can be injected as a provider into any other class.

+## Logging

+NestJS ships with a logger supporting different levels: verbose, debug, log, warning, error.

+## Testing

+NestJS uses Jest for testing.
+In addition, there are testing helpers that create mock modules with mocked dependencies.